Conservative Prediction via Data-Driven Confidence Minimization

+Building on these insights, we present \textbf{Data-Driven Confidence Minimization (\ours{})} as a unified approach for conservative prediction in selective classification and OOD detection.
+For each problem setting, we propose a realistic and effective way to construct the uncertainty dataset that follows the two guidelines above.
+For selective classification, we use misclassified examples from a held-out validation set from the training distribution as the uncertainty dataset, which naturally reflects what the model is likely to misclassify at test time.
+For OOD detection, we use an uncertainty dataset consisting of unlabeled examples from the test distribution, which includes both \known{} and \unknown{} examples.
+While it's not always the case that unlabeled examples from the test distribution are available, there are a number of real world applications where this is the case, such as unannotated medical data from a new hospital~\citep{sagawa2021extending}.
+We visualize the \ours{} framework in~\cref{fig:overview}.

-We empirically verify our approach through experiments on several standard benchmarks for OOD detection and selective classification.
-Among other methods, we provide a comparison with Outlier Exposure~\citep{hendrycks2018deep}, which falls within the DCM framework and uses a very large uncertainty dataset that is over $10,000$ times larger than ours. \ours{} consistently outperforms Outlier Exposure on a benchmark of $8$ ID-OOD distribution pairs, reducing FPR (at TPR 95\%) by 6.3\% and 58.1\% on CIFAR-10 and CIFAR-100, respectively. \ours{} is also able to effectively identify OOD inputs in challenging near-OOD settings, achieving $1.89\%$ and $2.94\%$ higher AUROC compared to ERD~\citep{tifrea2022semi}, a state-of-the-art method which also uses an unlabeled exposure set.
-In selective classification, \ours{} consistently outperforms $6$ representative approaches in conditions of distribution shift, including Deep Gamblers~\citep{liu2019deep} and Self-Adaptive Training~\citep{huang2020self}. \ours{} also outperforms an ensemble of $5$ models on $3$ out of $4$ datasets, despite the difference in computational cost.
-These results suggest that \ours{} is a promising framework for conservative prediction in safety-critical scenarios.
+We empirically verify our approach through experiments on several standard benchmarks for selective classification and OOD detection demonstrate the effectiveness of \ours{}.
+In selective classification, \ours{} consistently outperforms $6$ representative approaches in conditions of distribution shift by $2.3\%$ across 4 distribution-shift datasets. \ours{} also outperforms an ensemble of $5$ models on $3$ out of $4$ datasets in AUROC, despite the $5\times$ difference in computational cost.
+In the OOD detection setting, among other methods, we provide a comparison with Outlier Exposure~\citep{hendrycks2018deep}, allowing us to test our choice of uncertainty dataset. \ours{} consistently outperforms Outlier Exposure on a benchmark of $8$ ID-OOD distribution pairs, reducing FPR (at TPR $95\%$) by $6.3\%$ and $58.1\%$ on CIFAR-10 and CIFAR-100, respectively. \ours{} also shows strong performance in challenging near-OOD detection settings, achieving $1.89\%$ and $2.94\%$ higher AUROC compared to the state-of-the-art.